hectordani03/hectordani03/README.md

 # 💫 About Me:
+👋 Hi there!
+I'm Héctor, a passionate Frontend Developer and UI/UX enthusiast based in Manzanillo, Colima, Mexico.

+💻 I specialize in building responsive, accessible, and user-centered web applications using React, Vue, Astro, and Tailwind CSS.
+I love turning ideas into interactive interfaces that are clean, performant, and scalable.

+📱 I also build mobile apps with Jetpack Compose and .NET MAUI, focusing on real-world use cases like logistics optimization, insurance management, and educational tools.

+🎨 My workflow blends design thinking with development — from wireframes in Figma to polished interfaces with code.
+I'm always exploring new tools, frameworks, and best practices in the frontend ecosystem.

+🚀 Check out my erb portfolio - https://hectormartinez.vercel.app

 🔭 I’m currently working on ReUC - A repository platform for tracking, managing, and resolving challenges in the production sector<br>👯 I'm looking to collaborate on software projects on the Frontend/UI side with a strong focus on design.🤝 I’m looking for help with<br>🌱 I'm currently learning how to implement AI in software.<br>💬 Ask me about React, JavaScript, TypeScript, TailwindCSS, CSS<br>⚡ Fun fact: I design with Figma before I code — and yes, I still break things (on purpose)